-Controlled purchase operations (CPOs) are a compliance and enforcement initiative targeting the sale and supply of alcohol to minors.
+Controlled Purchase Operations (CPOs) are a compliance and enforcement initiative targeting the sale and supply of alcohol to minors.
 The operation involves supervised volunteers (under 18 years of age) attempting to buy alcohol from licensed premises.
-With clubs, the operation may also include volunteers (who are not club members and not affiliated with another club) attempting to purchase alcohol.

 CPOs can happen at any time.
 If an alcohol sale is made to a volunteer, the manager, licensee and staff member who sold the alcohol are liable to prosecution.
-As long as bar staff are well trained and your processes for identifying minors are robust, you should not encounter any issues with a CPO.
+As long as your staff are well trained and your processes for identifying minors are robust, you should not encounter any issues with a CPO.